 What is Gastroparesis?

-A feeling of fullness after eating just a few bites
+Feeling full after eating a few bites

-Changes in blood sugar levels
+Fluctuating blood sugar levels

 Lack of appetite

 The cause of Gastroparesis is not always able to be identified.
 For some individuals, there is no known cause and the diagnosis of Idiopathic Gastroparesis (IG) is given.
 In some cases, damage to the vagus nerve, which controls bodily functions of digestion, heart rate, respiration, and reflexes such as coughing, swallowing, and vomiting, results in gastroparesis.
 When the nerve is damaged, or not functioning properly, signals to the gut can be interrupted, resulting in food moving more slowly through the digestive tract.
 Diseases such as diabetes, surgical damage, and even autonomic disorders, can result in dysfunction of the vagus nerve, causing gastroparesis.
 Risk factors of developing GP include Median Arcuate Ligament Syndrome (MALS), viral infections, medications that slow gastric emptying, amyloidosis, scleroderma, multiple sclerosis, Parkinson’s, and hypothyroidism.

 As there is no cure for gastroparesis, treatment focuses on symptoms management depending on the severity of the gastric delay.
 Mild GP symptoms can usually be controlled through dietary changes and avoidance of medications that delay gastric emptying, such as narcotics.
 More information on dietary changes can be found below.